CanduriFranklin/ai-forge-x/docs/user_guide.md

 - Generating multiple images or texts with variations
 - Comparing results from different parameter settings
 - A/B testing of different prompts

+## Test Plan

+### Test Objectives
+- Validate the functionality of image and text generation.
+- Ensure the transparency and accuracy of the generated explanations.
+- Verify the usability of the user interface.

+### Test Cases
+1. **Image Generation**
+   - Test image generation with different prompts.
+   - Verify the accuracy of the generated explanations.
+   - Evaluate the ability to adjust parameters.

+2. **Text Generation**
+   - Test text generation with different prompts.
+   - Verify the clarity and accuracy of the explanations.
+   - Evaluate control over tone, style, and formality.

+3. **User Interface**
+   - Test navigation and usability of the interface.
+   - Verify the visualization of results and explanations.
+   - Evaluate the system's response to different user inputs.

+### Test Results
+- Document the results of each test case.
+- Identify and correct any errors or issues found.
+- Update the documentation with the test results.